RyanLeeMvla/project-GPT/CONTRIBUTING.md

-# Contributing to JARVIS AI Agent
+# Contributing to GPT AI Agent

-Thank you for your interest in contributing to JARVIS AI Agent!
+Thank you for your interest in contributing to GPT AI Agent!
 This document provides guidelines for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/jarvis-ai-agent.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/gpt-ai-agent.git`
 3. Install dependencies: `npm install`
 4. Run the setup wizard: `npm run setup`
 5. Start development: `npm run dev`